axfelix/frdr_harvest/readme.md

 This is a repository crawler which outputs gmeta.json files for indexing by Globus.
-It currently supports OAI, CKAN, MarkLogic, and CSW repositories.
+It currently supports OAI, CKAN, MarkLogic, Socrata, and CSW repositories.

 Configuration is split into two files.
 The first controls the operation of the indexer, and is located in conf/harvester.conf.